battleplayer02/hackathon/README.md

 ![image](https://user-images.githubusercontent.com/42701850/115156605-9e8b2f80-a0a2-11eb-8b0a-a7f41616f3ce.png)

+## There may be some features like playing songs which may nod work due to api key update or password.

 ## 1.Google Search
 ### Using google search free apis log's the output on the console and also saves it in the results/search.json